2019-10-22

 Prerequisites:

 You must be able to login to your router's admin screens before continuing.
 If not, consider this keyliner article, and this one.
-The person who setup your original network may be able to help with this password and some routers will offer to reset the password after too many failed attempts (e.g.: Type the router's serial number, etc.).
+The person who setup your original network may be able to help with this password.
+Some routers will offer to reset the password after too many failed attempts (e.g.: Type the router's serial number, etc.), but this means re-attaching all wireless devices in the network.
+If you have to do this, be sure to write the new password down.

 From a DOS / Command prompt (windows-R, "CMD"), type this command: